awsdocs/aws-directory-service-admin-guide/doc_source/ms_ad_setup_trust.md

 1. Take note of the fully qualified domain name \(FQDN\) and the DNS addresses of your directory\.

-1. Now, return to your on\-premises domain controller\.
+1. Now, return to your self\-managed domain controller\.
 Open Server Manager\.

 1. On the **Tools** menu, choose **DNS**\.